Schlampig/iLearn/README.md

-# iDeepLearning
+# iLearn
-Approaches of deep learning or computer vision domain
+Self-approaches of machine learning and deep learning.